barahona-research-group/hcga/README.md

 ## Documentation

-See https://imperialcollegelondon.github.io/hcga/ for the documentation.
+See https://barahona-research-group.github.io/hcga/ for the documentation.

 ## Cite

 Please cite our paper if you use this code in your own work:

 ```
-R. Peach, H. Palasciano, A. Arnaudon, M. Barahona, “hcga: Highly Comparative Graph Analysis for graph phenotyping”, In preparation, 2019
+R. Peach, H. Palasciano, A. Arnaudon, M. Barahona, et al. “hcga: Highly Comparative Graph Analysis for graph phenotyping”, In preparation, 2019

 ```